-The Trump administration has cut most of its foreign aid contracts, amounting to around $60 billion in aid and has cut funding to the Joint United Nations Programme on HIV/AIDS (UNAIDS).
+One year ago, in 2025, the Trump administration cut most of its foreign aid contracts, amounting to around $60 billion in aid.
+It also cut funding to the Joint United Nations Programme on HIV/AIDS (UNAIDS).

 UNAIDS estimates that AIDS-related deaths will increase by tenfold to 6.3 million with over eight million new HIV infections by 2030.
-Frontline AIDS and its partners have been working towards ending AIDS 2030 as part of the United Nations Sustainable Development Goals.
+Frontline AIDS and its partners have been working towards ending AIDS by 2030 as part of the United Nations Sustainable Development Goals, but these cuts will make this goal much harder to reach.

 frontline aids AND PARTNERS in the news